andymckenzie/DGCA/README.md

 # devtools::install_github("andymckenzie/DGCA")
 ```

-Before installing DGCA, you need to install WGCNA and several Bioconductor packages if you have not yet:
+Before installing DGCA, you need to install WGCNA if you have not yet, which requires several Bioconductor packages:

 Install BiocManager: